Guidelines for Brutalist Web Design

 Washington DC Engine Company 02's Fire Station

-An example of brutalist architecture, DC Engine Company 02's Fire Station View full-size (11MB).
+DC Engine Company 02's Fire Station, an example of brutalist architecture.
+View full-size (11MB).

 The term brutalism is derived from the French béton brut, meaning “raw concrete”.
 Although most brutalist buildings are made from concrete, we're more interested in the term raw.
 Concrete brutalist buildings often reflect back the forms used to make them, and their overall design tends to adhere to the concept of truth to materials.